thephpleague/uri/uri/manipulation/host.md

 - `ReplaceLabel`

 You can update the label string using the `withLabel` method.
-This method expect a valid label/host and will return a new instance with the updated info.
+This method expects a valid label/host and will return a new instance with the updated info.

 ~~~php
 use League\Uri\Schemes\Http as HttpUri;